NY Assemblyman Targets Retail Gas Marketer

 Schimminger said, "Newspaper accounts indicate that the company [Iroquois] has essentially ceased operations and does not have enough assets that can be converted into the cash needed to pay off more than a small portion of its debts."
+The assemblyman said his constituents stood to lose hundreds, and in some cases, thousands of dollars.
 To add insult to injury, Schimminger said these customers, which had prepaid Iroquois, still have to find a way to pay their current heating costs with their new supplier.

-The spokeswoman said their choice program performed as expected.
+The spokeswoman said their choice program performed as expected in case of a problem.
 "We were able to move these customers from the marketer to the utility without interruption in service, and give the customers the opportunity to determine what their next move would be without the concern of having gas available to them," said Coppola Cox.
 "Customers, without having to do anything, were notified that their gas service was still intact, and going forward they had the opportunity to choose from any other approved marketer."

 ©Copyright 2000 Intelligence Press Inc. All rights reserved.
 The preceding news report may not be republished or redistributed, in whole or in part, in any form, without prior written consent of Intelligence Press, Inc.